Myaree

 What has been the trend in development approvals over the past five years in the suburb of Myaree?

-Looking at development activity over the past five years, the suburb of Myaree's approval levels have been below the yearly average of 26, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the suburb of Myaree's approval levels have been significantly above the yearly average of 28, indicating strong recent growth in development activity.

 How does recent development compare to population growth in the suburb of Myaree?